 Legal Market Overview

-Examples of regional firms with leading Montenegrin practices include BDK Advokati, Moravcevic Vojnovic and Partners in cooperation with Schoenherr, Harrisons Solicitors, Joksovic, Stojanovic & Partners and Karanovic & Partners in cooperation with local lawyers.
-Notable domestic firms deserving of recognition are Law Office Vujacic, Vukmirović Mišić Law Firm and Prelevic Law Firm.
+Notable examples of regional firms with leading Montenegrin practices are BDK Advokati, Moravcevic Vojnovic and Partners in cooperation with Schoenherr, Joksovic, Stojanovic & Partners, Karanovic & Partners in cooperation with local lawyers, and Doklestic Repic & Gajin, which launched its Podgorica office in late 2019.

 Experienced local practices fielding specialist teams include Law Office Vujacic, Vukmirovic Mišic Law Firm, Prelevic Law Firm and Radonjic / Associates.
 Harrisons Solicitors is the only English law firm in Montenegro.

 In recent legal market news, Vukmirovic Mišic Law Firm teamed up with veteran Serbian corporate firm JPM Jankovic Popovic & Mitic in April 2021 to become its partner for Montenegro; and NKO Partners‘ former Podgorica office manager Djordje Ivanovic left the firm to become a public notary.